 Uses SHapley Additive exPlanations to identify why this specific veteran is struggling — financial stress, housing instability, family obligations — not generic population-level trends.

-Cross-referenced, high-quality recommendations allay burnout concerns and let mental health professionals focus on care — not searching for resources.
-Consistently high-quality output regardless of geographic distance.
+Cross-referenced, high-quality referrals in seconds.
+Lets mental health professionals focus on care, not on hunting for resources.
+Consistent quality regardless of geographic distance.

 ROOTS is grounded in doctoral research successfully defended at the George Washington University School of Engineering and Applied Science, and reviewed by members of industry.
 The patent and intellectual property are held by Nicholas C. Birosik.